Shanghai International Circuit in profile

 The Hermann Tilke-designed circuit was also given an authentic local flavour with the twisty layout shaped like the Chinese character 'shang', meaning 'high'.
 The vision translates into a 3.4-mile layout that consists of seven left-hand and seven right-hand corners, punctuated by two long straights.

 Turns one and two are virtually the same corner, before a switchback for three and four, and require a strong front end to prevent understeer mid-corner, as well as a strong rear, as the first part requires a quick entry speed.

 Further round the lap and another long right-hander, classed as two corners at turns 12 and 13, leads onto one of the longest straights in F1.

 Measured at a trifling 1170 metres, its length is the equivalent of 11 football pitches being put end-to-end and really gives the opportunity for a car to stretch its legs.

-The most obvious overtaking spot on the lap is therefore in the braking zone for the following hairpin, while the subsequent short run to the final corner also gives drivers the chance to fight back before the main straight.
+The most obvious overtaking spot on the lap is therefore in the braking zone for the following hairpin, while the subsequent short run to the left-handed final corner also gives drivers the chance to fight back before the main straight.

 The second round of the season, 2017's Chinese GP takes place on April 9.